Significant decline of candle consumption after yet another record

 Competition with low-priced imports

 After low-priced candle imports from China had brought the European candle industry to the brink of collapse, antidumping duties were protecting it for a period of almost seven years.
-The manufacturers used this breather to modernise their production facilities and increase their efficiency as far as possible.
-So far, a sharp increase of cheap Chinese candle imports has not been observed since the antidumping duties were stopped two years ago, but imports from other low-cost countries have entered the European market instead.
-These products typically show inferior quality compared to domestically produced candles and there are frequent doubts that they comply with legal provisions.
+Imports from China and other low-cost countries, mostly for sales campaigns at discount markets, have increased continuously again since the antidumping duties were stopped three years ago.
+These products often show inferior quality compared to domestically produced candles and there are frequent doubts that they comply with legal provisions.
 The European manufacturers are concerned, however, that disappointed consumers, who had the bad luck to buy such a poor product, will stop using candles entirely instead of using high-quality candles from domestic producers.

 Fluctuating base material supply and prices

-Paraffin is still the most widely used base material for candle production.
-But in the past years, large parts of the production capacities in Europe were shut down and so the manufacturers have no other choice than importing paraffin to cover their demand.
-The consequences are partly extreme price surges and an uncertain supply situation – and the candle manufacturers require a price level of their base materials that is as stable as possible of course.
+Paraffin wax is still the most widely used base material for candle production.
+But in the past years, large parts of the production capacities in Europe were shut down and so the manufacturers have no other choice than importing paraffin wax to cover their demand.
+The consequences are partly high price surges and an uncertain supply situation, also depending on the exchange rate and transport capacities.
+Candle manufacturers require a price level of their base materials that is as stable as possible, however.

-Fortunately, the paraffin prices have been rather stable in the running year and supply has been sufficient.
-On the other hand, the prices of fats have remained at a very high level and those of stearin have jumped up since the beginning of this year.
-Candle manufacturers explicitly welcome that more and more customers require certified sustainable products, but the efforts for the necessary certification are significant and not all customers are willing to pay the substantial extra costs for the certified base materials.
+This year, paraffin wax supply has been sufficient, but prices have been on a very high level.
+This has made alternative fuels, such as fats and stearin, more attractive, but also pushed the debate on sustainability.
+Candle manufacturers explicitly welcome that more and more consumers require certified sustainable products, but the efforts for the necessary certification are significant and most customers and consumers are unwilling to pay the substantial extra costs for the certified base materials.

 Increasingly strict legal requirements